 My assumption is the effects of climate change would be most visible in looking at coastlines.
 It is my hope to revisit this

-series in several years, and get my hands on imagery and data that shows the ravages of time.
+series in several years, having examined more imagery and data that may show the ravages of time.